Content management in the age of digital customer experience

 In any case, cutting the tie between content and presentation creates many exciting new opportunities for content management and customer experience.
 As mentioned, the customer journey is more complex than ever.
 But being able to fill the previously empty spaces and blind spots with content—like relevant and timely content on your watch, AR glasses, or mobile push notifications—is now possible with headless technology.

 How should you go about and plan for this fragmentary state of affairs, you ask?
 One possible option could be the atomic content design model, where content is split down into their smallest meaningful constituent parts, ready to be reused in larger contexts when needed.

 It is clear that modern digital customer experience is putting a strain on content creation.
 While delivery is handled by headless and APIs, and strategy is trickling down from the C-suite, the production of content is left in limbo.
 How do you plan and produce content in a headless world?

 The principle of content operations (ContentOps) attempts to solve this particular challenge.
 It is a principled method for making three aspects involved with content production—people, process, and technology—work more closely and smoothly together.

 You can get started with ContentOps by performing an inventory of the relevant people, processes, and technologies.
-Then you should strengthen or remove weak links, enable communication about ContentOps principles across departments, and start optimising content production for omnichannel delivery.
-Such optimisation can be ensured by making the processes, authors, editors, and subject matter experts, as well as the involved technology more quality-minded, repeatable and scalable.
+Then you should strengthen or remove weak links, enable communication about ContentOps principles across departments, and start optimizing content production for omnichannel delivery.
+Such optimization can be ensured by making the processes, authors, editors, and subject matter experts, as well as the involved technology more quality-minded, repeatable and scalable.

 Digital experiences don’t usually consist of only content.
 All those features you have grown accustomed to—buttons, sliders, calculators, browser-based image editing, order forms, commentary functions, likes, shares—are all examples of services made possible by rich web front-ends.